hms-dbmi/uchimata-py/README.md

 ## Basic usage
-The available functionality is pretty limited at this moment.
-We will stabilize the API as we go.
-At this point, you can display 3D chromatin models.
+The API is still frequently changing.
+The main feature of the widget right now is the ability to display 3D chromatin models and we're working on capabilities to integrate with other bioinformatics tools.

 ```
 pip install uchimata